List of National Socialist black metal bands

-This is a list of musical artists who are part of the National Socialist black metal scene.
+This is a list of musical artists who are, or have been alleged to have been, part of the National Socialist black metal scene.
 National Socialist black metal (usually shortened to NSBM, and also known as neo-Nazi black metal or Aryan black metal) is a political movement within black metal music that promotes neo-Nazism and similar fascist or far-right ideologies.
-NSBM artists typically combine neo-Nazi imagery and ideology with ethnic European paganism, Satanism, or Nazi occultism, or a combination there of, and vehemently oppose Christianity, Islam and Judaism.
+NSBM artists typically combine neo-Nazi imagery and ideology with ethnic European paganism, Satanism, or Nazi occultism, or a combination thereof, and vehemently oppose Christianity, Islam and Judaism.
 NSBM is not seen as a distinct genre, but as a völkisch movement within black metal.
 Additionally, a number of black metal bands and musicians who may not explicitly promote neo-Nazi or fascist ideology in their lyrics maintain close ties with other NSBM bands, labels, and neo-Nazi or right-wing extremist organizations, or otherwise espoused neo-Nazi or extreme right wing ideology in their personal lives.
 All entries in this list have been explicitly mentioned as being part of the NSBM scene in reliable sources.